realm/awesome-realm/README.md

 ## Community
 - [Realm Forum](https://www.mongodb.com/community/forums/c/realm/9) - The place to discuss Realm
 - [Realm on StackOverflow](https://stackoverflow.com/questions/tagged/realm) - Realm Questions and Answers on StackOverflow
+- {Realm meetups](https://live.mongodb.com/realm-global-community/) - Meetups about Realm where you can meet other Realm users

 ## Tools
 - [Realm Studio](https://github.com/realm/realm-studio) - Realm Studio is a visual tool to view, edit, and design Realm Database files.